crosstherubicon/Deep_Learning/README.md

 # Deep Learning and Neural Network applications

 Each folder on this repo contains different Deep Learning projects.
-It includes the primmary code, dataset (for most ones or the link to the dataset) and for some results and README.md for instructions..
+It includes the primmary code, dataset (for most ones or the link to the dataset) and for some results and README.md for instructions.

 - Perceptrons
 - Artificial Neural Network